-1. Blindness Prevention: More than 10,120 children have been given Vitamin A to save them from going blind.
-These are children from slums, villages, orphanages, street children, and those living in shanties at construction sites.
+1. Blindness Prevention: More than 25,120 children have been given Vitamin A to save them from going blind.
+These are children from India and Nigeria, in slums, villages, orphanages, street children, and those living in shanties at construction sites.

 1.4 million children worldwide go blind, the commonest cause being Vitamin A deficiency.
 In India, there are about 320,000 blind children.
 This is more than any other country in the world.
 Preventing blindness in children is a priority since it can affect their development, mobility, education and employment opportunities.
 These are children who live on a handful of rice daily, and have never seen milk, eggs and butter

 3. Prenatal Vitamins to Disadvantaged Mothers :These will improve nutrition for both the mother and the child.
 We have started a pilot with 500 pregnant women in India and 1200 women in Nigeria, each has been given a bottle containing 180 tablets of high quality vitamins.
 This project will go to scale in 2020 to serve 4000 women

 Every Infant matters has been implementing its projects both directly or through health camps held in partnership with other NGOs, physicians, and charitable organisations:

 1. The Indian Medical Association (IMA) has carried out blindness prevention and womens health camps in Lucknow, UP, India in November 2019.
 Camps were organised by Dr Rukhsana Khan, I am past President IMA lucknow, .past vice president IMA, UP, India, Presently UP Chair Person WDW (Multispeciality Female Wing) sister concern of IMA.
 These camps were attended by women and children from slums of central lucknow as well as its suburban villages.
 Dr Khan accompanied by a team of doctors volunteered their time for this.